Trump Supporters Furious Kiefer Sutherland ‘Designated Survivor’ Promo Showed Presidential Assassination During ABC Interview

 As the world watched Donald Trump give his first interview as president to ABC, it may have seemed like the perfect moment for the channel to promote its new Kiefer Sutherland series Designated Survivor.

 Unfortunately for the network, the promo came off as a tone-deaf plug to many viewers, some of whom took to social media to complain.
 In the brief preview, a fictional president is potentially shot at his inauguration, followed by the words “the bullet that shocked the nation.”
-Given Trump’s controversy-laden assumption to the presidency, some found it to be an odd moment to float the idea of a designated survivor.
+Given Trump’s controversy-laden ascension to the presidency, some found it to be an odd moment to float the idea of a designated survivor.

 Purely coincidental, right? https://t.co/m46baQIJUv